tquadrat/tquadrat.github.io/stuff/TexStuff.md

 \newcommand*{\tqvref}[1]{\hyperref[{#1}]{\ref*{#1}} auf Seite \pageref{#1}}
 ```

+Because the `hyperlink` package redefines several other LaTex commands, it should be loaded always as the last package.

 The destination for the reference will be marked with the `\label` command, like this:

 ```tex